 78 – Post on Instagram at the Museum of Selfies

 Another one for social media, this interactive museum is whimsically unique, guaranteed to leave you with mind-blowing photos.

-Effortlessly climb one of the tallest buildings in LA, thank your sponsors as you receive your Oscar, and sit on a throne made of selfie-sticks as the museum dives into social-media inspired art and the psychology behind selfies.
+It dives into social media-inspired art and the psychology behind selfies.
+Effortlessly climb one of the tallest buildings in LA, thank your sponsors as you receive your Oscar or sit on a throne made of selfie-sticks.

 Whether you’re an expert or novice fisher, the 700-foot Venice Fishing Pier is a must-see.
 With free access to the pier, no fishing license requirements, and Papa’s Bait Shop around the corner anyone can become an expert.

 For a great pit stop and the only beachfront restaurant in the Venice area, check out Sharky’s on the pier!

 No rod and reel?
 No worries.
 You can rent them at $15 a day.
 It’s one of the best things to do when you want to have a laid-back wholesome night.

 81 – Watch the Los Angeles Opera at the Dorothy Chandler Pavilion